 SiardFromDb

-SiardFromDb is a command-line program, which extracts a database to a SIARD archive.
+SiardFromDb is a command-line program which extracts a database to a SIARD archive.
 One can use SiardFromDb to create:

 a SIARD archive (metadata and primary data) based on the database (option -s), and/or

 SIARD metadata XML, containing a definition of the database schema (option -e).